Global stocks rebound on cyclical surge, gold edges higher | MarketScreener

 The Shanghai index fell 0.7% despite official figures showing Chinese exports and imports topped forecasts in June, while China continued to buy significant amounts of commodities, including iron ore.

-(Additional reporting by Pete Schroeder in Washington and Paulina Duran in Syndey; editing by Tom Brown and Bernadette Baum)
+(Reporting by Herbert Lash; Additional reporting by Pete Schroeder in Washington and Paulina Duran in Syndey; editing by Leslie Adler)

 By Herbert Lash